kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/manipulating-data/lessons/insert-operations.md

 type: lesson-challenge
 ---

-In our previous chapter, we learned all about Data Definition Language (DDL) i.e. how to create, modify and delete tables.
-This chapter is all about Data Manipulation Language (DML) i.e. doing the same but for data i.e. inserting, updating and deleting data.
+In our previous chapter, we learned all about selecting existing data from a table.
+This chapter is all about Data Manipulation Language (DML), which includes inserting, updating, and deleting data.
+We will learn about creating tables in the next chapter.
+For now, let's work with the existing tables that I have created for you.

 In this lesson, we will learn how to insert data into a table.